jreitter/phosbox/README.md

 # Phosbox Lightbox 1.0

-Phosbox is a minimalistic, easy-to-use and responsive lightbox plugin
+Phosbox is a minimalistic, easy-to-use and responsive jQuery lightbox plugin

 ## Demo